Revised and updated October 6, 2019.

 In the early 1980s, many providers began seeing how they could better serve children with specialized curricula and educational programs that would not only provide much-needed care and play opportunities, but also attend to a child’s educational needs.
 The providers who developed good programs and systems realized franchising their concept was the next natural step.

 Families themselves began focusing more on school readiness and looked for ways to prepare their young children for academic success.
 This was when childcare franchises entered a period of rapid growth and expansion that has continued to the present.
 Today, the childcare industry continues its upward march with no signs of stopping.
 Here are the 15 best childcare franchises of 2020:

-2. The Goddard School
+1. The Goddard School

-This company is currently ranked #77 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1986 and franchising since 1988, the number of locations has continued to climb over the past 10 years from 320 in 2008 to the current total of 482, none of which are company-owned and all of which are located in the U.S.
+Founded by Lois Goddard Haines in 1986 and franchising since 1988, the number of locations has continued to climb from 320 in 2008 to the current total of 482, none of which are company-owned and all of which are located in the US.

-This company is currently ranked #79 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1979 and franchising since 2003, the number of locations has risen in recent years from 130 in 2014 to the current total of 212, of which 20 are company-owned and all are located in the U.S.
+Founded by Paul and Marcy Erwin in Marietta, Georgia in 1982 and franchising since 1988, the number of locations has been on a steady upward trajectory from 188 in 2008 to the current total of 382, none of which are company-owned and all of which are located in the US.

-4. Kiddie Academy
+3. Kiddie Academy